-The course is designed to introduce you to the economic theory and policy analysis relevant for Indigenous nations and settlers in Canada and elsewhere.
-The course will use economic principles and literature to discuss the history of Indigenous-settler relations, modern economic development, and the broader social policies salient to Indigenous contexts, such as health, education, property rights, and governance.
+The course is designed as an advanced introduction you to the economic theory and policy analysis relevant for Indigenous nations and settlers in Canada and elsewhere and also to advance graduate student research skills in these contexts.
+The course will use economic principles and literature to discuss the history of Indigenous-settler relations, modern economic development, and the broader social policies salient to Indigenous contexts, such as health and education.
+The class will require graduate students to develop discussion-leading skills and econometric techniques.

-Resolving the economic questions surrounding land claims, governance, and service delivery are some of the most significant questions you will face as you move forward a policy maker, business person, analyst or resident in Canada.
 This course will give you the opportunity to become aware of some of the history and policies relevant in Indigenous contexts, to think about Indigenous economies from the perspective of the discipline of economics, and to think critically about the discipline of economics from the perspective of Indigenous scholars.
 Finally, the course's delivery and design will seek to aid in the decolonization and Indigenization mission of the University of Victoria.